GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 # Working in the Nesi Environment
+NeSI HPC environment is used for the analysis.
+Please make sure to have a NeSI account and you are able to login.

+### Setting up your project directories

 # Genome Data

 ### Genome Availability

 ### Other Data Availability
 # Methods
 ### 1. Assembly Procedure